grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 ## Before you begin

-Depending on the approach you take for performing [one of the steps](#step-6-optional-add-an-admissionhandler) in this guide, you may need to fulfill certain prerequisites.
+Depending on the approach you take for performing [one of the steps](#step-5-use-migration-code-from-the-frontend-using-experimental-apis) in this guide, you may need to fulfill certain prerequisites.
 These prerequisites are:

 1. Grafana must be configured to run data sources as standalone API servers, a behavior which is behind the feature flag [grafanaAPIServerWithExperimentalAPIs](https://github.com/grafana/grafana/blob/3457f219be1c8bce99f713d7a907ee339ef38229/pkg/services/featuremgmt/registry.go#L519).
 1. The plugin must be run on a Grafana version 11.4 or later.

-More information about these prerequisites is found in [step 6](#step-6-optional-add-an-admissionhandler).
+More information about these prerequisites is found in [step 5](#step-5-use-migration-code-from-the-frontend-using-experimental-apis) but if your plugin can't adhere to these requirements, there is an alternative approach using existing APIs

 ## Implement a backend migration handler